h5bp/html5-boilerplate/doc/htaccess.md

 Entity tags (ETags) is a mechanism that web servers and browsers use to determine whether the component in the browser's cache matches the one on the origin server.
-(An "entity" is another word a "component": images, scripts, stylesheets, etc.) ETags were added to provide a mechanism for validating entities that is more flexible than the last-modified date.
+(An "entity" is another word for "component": images, scripts, stylesheets, etc.) ETags were added to provide a mechanism for validating entities that is more flexible than the last-modified date.
 An `ETag` is a string that uniquely identifies a specific version of a component.
 The only